orze4r/Networking-Journey/README.md

 Each diagram, each markdown file, each explanation represents a small step in understanding networking more deeply.
 The goal is to **document, explore, and make learning tangible** — one concept at a time.

+This is not the “final word” on networking.
+It’s a **living resource** — I’ll keep updating it with more concepts, notes, and diagrams as I learn further.

 If you’re browsing through, welcome — this is how networking can be approached, understood, and referenced in a practical, structured way.